|Download TinyBooksPro.zip (v8.1.0)||Buy Now (Indiv. - US$ 79.)||Buy Now (Site - US$ 295.)|

 TinyBooks Pro is an ultra-simple accounting and bookkeeping program designed for home and small businesses and perfect for Sole Proprietors.
-TinyBooks Pro requires an Intel-based Macintosh running OSX 10.6 or later.
-And, yes, it works just fine with Mac OSX Lion (10.7), and the very latest OS known as Mountain Lion (10.8).
+TinyBooks Pro requires an Intel-based Macintosh running OSX.
+See the Requirements section for more complete info.

 TinyBooks Pro is a flexible, non-bloated, single-entry bookkeeping program and the perfect companion to help with taxes throughout and especially at the end of the year.
 Though designed with small businesses in mind, it can also be used in the home to help with the family finances.